Fairwinds Landing Phase 1Sc Development Application

 The provision of a publicly accessible waterfront boardwalk, internal pathways, publicly accessible space, and other amenities and infrastructure works that are required by the PDA.

-As part of this application, the applicant has requested the following variances to be confirmed upon the submission of final plans:
+As part of this application, the applicant has requested the following variances to "Regional District of Nanaimo Land Use and Subdivision Bylaw No. 500, 1987" (as per the PDA):

-Section 18.104.22.168 to increase the height from 18 m geodetic to 20.1 m geodetic in order to retain the existing structure and incorporate roof insulation to meet code requirements.
+Section 126.96.36.199 - Maximum Size of Buildings and Structures to increase the height of a portion of Building A from 18.0 m geodetic to 20.1 m geodetic to recognize the existing structure and incorporate roof insulation.

-Section 22.214.171.124 to increase the height from 7.0 m geodetic elevation or 1 storey whichever is less to 16.32 metres or 3 storeys, whichever is less to recognize a portion of the existing building which is encroaching into the CD45-MA zone.
+Section 188.8.131.52 - Maximum Size of Buildings and Structures to increase the height of a portion of Building A from 7.0 m geodetic elevation or 1 storey whichever is less to 16.32 m or 3 storeys, whichever is less to recognize a portion of the existing building which extends into the CD45-MA zone.

-Section 188.8.131.52 to reduce the minimum setback requirements for lot lines fronting a highway from 4.5 m to 3.0 m to permit an architectural roof overhang which is approximately 6.9 m in width and is located approximately 18 m above grade adjacent to Dolphin Drive.
+Section 220.127.116.11 - Minimum Setback Requirements to reduce the minimum setback requirements for lot lines fronting a highway from 4.5 m to 3.0 m to permit an architectural roof overhang on proposed Building B which is approximately 6.9 m in width and is located approximately 18.0 m above grade adjacent to Dolphin Drive.

-Schedule 3B - Off-Street Parking and Loading Spaces Section 1.1 - Location to permit temporary off-street parking to occur on the parcel legally described as LOT 1, DISTRICT LOT 78, NANOOSE DISTRICT, PLAN 28544 to satisfy the parking requirements for Building A. (Just to note this is the parcel that the tennis courts are located on).
+Schedule 3B - Off-Street Parking and Loading Spaces Section 1.1 - Location to permit temporary off-street parking on the parcel legally described as Lot 1, District Lot 78, Nanoose District, Plan 28544 for a duration not to exceed 24 months from the date of issuance of this development permit to satisfy the parking requirements for Building A.

 Overview of proposed PDA amendments